Bring Mugello to the table, from appetizers to desserts

 I learned that great quantities of cheese and lambswool and chickens come from the Mugello and that there are other fowl and game in great abundance.

-Of these traditions, the genuine and authentic flavors of home cooking made of local seasonal ingredients have remained, of which we want to share 5 recipes to try in your kitchens for a family lunch.
+Of these traditions, the genuine and authentic flavors of home cooking made of local seasonal ingredients have remained, as demonstrated by these 5 recipes, perfect for a family lunch.

-A very simple recipe, perfect as a starter for your Sunday lunch.
+A very simple recipe, perfect as a starter for the lunch.
 The main ingredient is black cabbage, a typical product of winter vegetable gardens in Tuscany.

 Rinse the black cabbage leaves and boil them in plenty of water, draining when ready.
 Roast two slices of Tuscan bread, rub with a little garlic, and wet the slice with a little water from the cabbage.
 Place the cooked shredded black cabbage on the bread, season with extra-virgin olive oil, salt, and pepper to taste.

-This is a typical first course that comes from farmers' recipe book.
-It’s a very tasty soup made with beans, stone ground yellow flour, black cabbage and leek:
+Farinata con le leghe is a typical first course that comes from farmers' recipe book.
+It’s a very tasty soup made with beans, stone ground yellow flour, leek and, first of all, black cabbage.
+"Leghe" are in fact the strips of this vegetable, a must in any Tuscan garden.

 Tortelli di patate from Mugello are generally served with ragù made with wild boar, duck, or mushrooms, but they also go well with truffles.